ariannamethod/AriannaMethodHub/README.md

 ### Genesis Utility

-The new `genesis.py` script strengthens the miniature network by retraining it on both the original texts and every logged conversation.
+The `genesis.py` script strengthens the miniature network by retraining it on both the original texts and every logged conversation.
+It now accepts a `--chaos` flag that shuffles log lines before training, injecting a small dose of randomness into the model.
 Run it periodically to incorporate fresh resonance patterns from your dialogues.

 ### Persona Prompt